 By staying overweight, you’re saying to the world, “it’s okay that I’m not healthy.
 I have everything else I could want, so it wouldn’t be fair if I had it all.”
 You’re justifying your poor treatment of your health because you don’t think you deserve health and happiness in all areas of your life.

 Most people with food addiction or weight loss problems have emotional connections or attachments to eating.
-Maybe you equate food to love, safety, economic stability, or security.
-Whatever the attachment, it extends far beyond simple nutrition and fuel for your body.

 Your Sense of Control